Georgia Country Commercial Guide

 There are number of express delivery and courier services operating in Georgia, including FedEx, UPS, DHL, Aramex, Camex, Express Line Services, Inex Group, etc. The local company USA2Georgia LLC is successfully implementing package shipments from the United States, while GetIt.ge is preferred for shipments from/to the United Kingdom.

 The state owned Georgian Post provides a universal postal service and has a significant comparative advantage as the largest network across the country.
 Georgian Post incorporates “Georgian International Express Mail Service” founded in 2001.
 It is included in the world network of the Express Mail Services providing mail services for EMS letters and parcels in 192 countries.
-The government announced a plan to privatize Georgian Post in 2019; however, a prolonged audit of Georgian Post and the COVID-19 pandemic led to the postponement of the sale and as of August 2023 it still remained under the government’s ownership.
+The government announced a plan to privatize Georgian Post in 2019; however, as of September 2025 it still remained under the government’s ownership.

 Due Diligence